PreVail remote health monitoring highlights:

 - Mobility analysis: tracks tons-per-hour moved over the percentage of time in propel

 - Detailed hole summary: provides details about what occurred while drilling a hole to better plan and execute blast plans, such as final depth, drilling time, and specific energy

 - Mobile device alert notifications: contains complete fault information, sent to your mobile communication device to expedite awareness that a fault has occurred

 - PreVail RHM uses condition-based equipment monitoring (CBEM) modules to detect certain system data trends that deviate from normal control limits.

 - When real-time data collection and analysis reveals a system data anomaly, the CBEM model recognizes this development and its potential impact on the machine health.
 It responds by issuing a first-snapshot notification (FSN) to the nearest Joy Global support office.

-- Joy Global prognostic and health monitoring personnel act upon the FSN by checking, interpreting, and verifying the development.
+- Our prognostic and health monitoring personnel act upon the FSN by checking, interpreting, and verifying the development.
 They then issue a work order to launch corrective action.

-In addition, Joy Global is investing in an expanded base of prognostic and health monitoring centers worldwide, enabling us to provide you with consistently better machine monitoring, reliability, and productivity.
+In addition, we are investing in an expanded base of prognostic and health monitoring centers worldwide, enabling us to provide you with consistently better machine monitoring, reliability, and productivity.